-The Ku Klux Klan which bursts into front-page headlines several times in a year in every country, is a typically American product-not of the America that produced Whitman and Emerson, but of the America that has produced other types, Babbitt, and W. R. Hearst and Katherine Mayo.
+The Ku Klux Klan which bursts into frontpage headlines several times in a year in every country, is a typically American product-not of the America that produced Whitman and Emerson, but of the America that has produced other types, Babbitt, and W. R. Hearst and Katherine Mayo.

-The most important and sensational news that filter to all the countries about the Klan relate to Negro lynching.
+The most important and sensational news that filter to all countries about the Klan relate to negro lynching.
 But in reality the Klan is not merely a lynching secret society-it is the embodiment of the exclusive spirit in America.
 It is America's Protestant Nationalism of a very aggressive type.
 It aims at showing the alien, the Catholic, the Jew and the Negro his place.
 Perhaps some readers will not readily understand the inclusion of Catholics in this list of undesirables.
-It must, however, be remembered that the feeling against Catholics is not yet past history in America.
-In spite of their considerable numbers
+It must however be remembered that the feeling against Catholics is not yet past history in America.
+In spite of their considerable numbers\ the

-^{&}quot;According to the Year Book of Churches, 1924-25, there were, in the year 1923, 18,261,000 Catholic Communicants and 28,366,000 Protestants, though the latter figure would be increased to almost 80,000,000 if we took account of the innumerable adherents who are in sympathy with Protestant ideals, though not officially registered as Communicants."
-A. Siegfried in America Comes of Age (Jonathan Cape, 1927), p.
-38.
+\ &quot;According to the Year Book of Churches, 1924-25, there were, in the year 1923, 18,261,000 Catholic communicants and 28,366,000 Protestants, though the latter figure would be increased to almost 80,000,000 if we took account of "ie innumerable adherents who are in sympathy with Protestant ideals,

-the Catholics have not so far been permitted to provide even one President in American history Al Smith, the Catholic candidate finds it hard to overcome these prejudices in spite of his protestations that he is a good Catholic as well as a good American.
+Catholics have not so far been permitted to provide one President in American history.
+Al Smith, the Catholic candidate finds it hard to overcome these prejudices in spite of his protestations that he is a good Catholic as well as a good American.

-The Klan, in its present phase, was organized in 1915.
-But it is a direct lineal successor of the nineteenth century Secret Society of Know Nothings.
-The original aim of maintaining the 'supremacy of the white race in the old slave States,' the original ideals, the original methods, the original vocabulary have all survived to this day.
-So William Joseph Simmons-called 'Colonel' Simmons because he had been a volunteer in the Spanish-American War-the Protestant lay preacher who reorganized the Klan in 1915, was trying no new experiment.
+The Klan in its present phase was organised in 1915.
+But it is a direct lineal successor of the 19th century Secret Society of Know Nothings.
+The original aim of maintaining the 'supremacy of the White race in the old slave States,' the original ideals, the original methods, the original vocabulary have all survived to this day.
+So William Joseph Simmons-called 'Colonel' Simmons because he had been a volunteer in the Spanish-American War-the Protestant lay preacher who reorganised the Klan in 1915, was trying no new experiment.

-The Klan is a secret society with a mysterious, grandiloquent, solemn, though ridiculous, ritual evolved with a view to filling the ignorant Negro with awe.
-The mysterious letters of warning and anonymous threats, the white cowls, the silent and solemn torch-light processions, the skeleton hands which clutch at the Negroes, the lynchings and horse-whippings and executions, the defiance of all law and order-have lent the Klan uncanny powers.
-This secret society has office-bearers with gradiloquent titles.
-On top, the Grand Sorcerer commanding the Invisible Empire.
-Then a Grand Dragon for each Kingdom, a Grand Titan for each Dominion, a Grand Cyclop for each Cave.
+The Klan is a secret society with a mysterious, grandiloquent, solemn though ridiculous ritual evolved with a view to fill the ignorant negro with awe.
+The mysterious letters of warnings and anonymous threats, the white cowls, the silent and solemn torch-light processions, the skeleton hands which clutch at the negroes, the lynchings and horse-whippings and executions, the defiance of all law and order-have lent the Klan uncanny powers.